vcg3rd/todo.txt-painless-recurring/README.md

 ## Enter Todo.txt (one example of many)

 Because I like plaintext, I use Todo.txt.
 Because I like the command line I use Todo.txt.
 Because I can't so much as write a bash script, I can't do more than the most basic stuff, which is actually 90% sufficient.
 I don't need complicated todo management like some people.
-Hardly any task I have is complex or needs to be broken down or scheduled.
+Hardly any task I have is complex or needs to be broken down or scheduled for a specific date.
 I use Emacs + Org-mode for a lot of writing, but I hardly use the agenda at all.
 Todo.txt plus Remind meet 90% of my needs.
 Tasks in the former; events, appointments, birthdays, etc. in the latter.

 My todo.txt file is really basic.
 I picked todo.txt because it is plaintext, is easily used from the command line, isn't as complicated as taskwarrior, and has mobile apps.
 The only time I need mobile is to add something when I am out or to shop.
 Some items I keep on it like "milk" @shopping.
 The one feature I want but can not get to work is recurring tasks, something a proprietary, subscription app implements effortlessly.
 Like in this example: